-- Leadership Course This Course is designed to assist an ARES volunteer who desires to move into a leadership role in the ARES program.
-It discusses meeting preparation, training and drill development and other skills expected of ARES Leadership.
-Section Manager Approval is required for completion of this course. - Specialized training Members that wish to participate in ARES Mutual Aid Team (ARESMAT) operations or provide onsite support during large scale disasters may be asked to train to a higher level as they may need to be self-supporting "on location" during initial stages of a disaster response.
+- Level 3 This level of training prepares ARES participants to take on leadership positions such as EC, AEC, ADEC, DEC, ASEC, and SEC, and other designated positions in the ARES program.
+Participants are required to complete: - ARRL's EC-016, Emergency Communications for Management.
+Full ARRL membership is required for completion. - o FEMA Professional Development Series and/or IS-300 and IS-400 - ARES Position Task Book (PTB) for level 3. - Specialized training Members that wish to participate in ARES Mutual Aid Team (ARESMAT) operations or provide onsite support during large scale disasters may be asked to train to a higher level as they may need to be self-supporting "on location" during initial stages of a disaster response.